WanderingSpaceThinker/nonexistence/_posts/2021-07-26-The-cruel-necessity-of-evil.md

 Order is restored, society is rebuilt.
 Resources spent on military or police around the world are redirected towards education, welfare and civil technologies.

 A few decades pass, you die happily while humanity progresses to new heights.
-Soon after, the Solar System is colonized and the first extra-solar ship is readying up.
+Soon after, the Solar System is colonized and the first extrasolar ship is readying up.

 Everyone cheers on the telepathic live stream for the ship's departure when suddenly, in the blink of an eye, a swarm of strange apparitions starts disintegrating everything.